Talazoparib and Low-Dose Temozolomide in Treating Patients with Relapsed or Refractory Extensive-Stage Small Cell Lung Cancer

 I. To identify potential biomarkers associated with response to study drug treatment.

-Participants receive temozolomide orally (PO) on days 1-5 and talazoparib PO once daily (QD) on days 1-28.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients receive temozolomide orally (PO) on days 1-5 and talazoparib PO once daily (QD) on days 1-28.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up at 30 days and then up to 1 year.
+After completion of study treatment, patients are followed up at 30 days and then up to 1 year.

 Trial Phase Phase II